flyck/astro-party/README.md

   - [x] Have party ids be uuids instead of an incremental counter (astro db)
   - [x] Figure out error handling & displaying (htmx)
   - [ ] How to display toast messages caused by a Modal?
+  - [ ] Recover the lost types in the utils function (zod)
 - In general
   - [ ] Check that .astro backend sites wont expose secrets (astro ssr)
+  - [ ] View transition for fancy slide-in of the whole menu
   - [x] Make the html easier to read by introducing views / encapsulation
   - [x] Have a decent 404 page